g-andrade/erlwitness/doc/utf8/README.md

 This software is built on the premise that watchers are few, rare, and mostly limited to development environments; therefore watching is heavy and privacy is light.
-- Unwatched processes: basic ETS lookup just before the process starts;
+- Unwatched processes: basic ETS lookup just before the process starts + a single process dictionary check for every `lager` call;
-- Watched processes: one OTP debug fun per watcher (see [sys(3)](http://www.erlang.org/doc/man/sys.html)).
+- Watched processes: one OTP debug fun per watcher (see [sys(3)](http://www.erlang.org/doc/man/sys.html)) + `lager` calls redirection.

 ### <a name="Why_are_there_no_termination_events?">Why are there no termination events?</a> ###